Cog-Creators/Red-DiscordBot/docs/framework_rpc.rst

 API Reference
 *************

-Please see the :class:`redbot.core.bot.RedBase` class for details on the RPC handler register and unregister methods.
+Please see the :class:`redbot.core.bot.Red` class for details on the RPC handler register and unregister methods.